top of page

 My Work to Foster a Supportive Medical Writing Community

-As a medical writer, I know how isolating this field can feel, especially for early-career writers or scientists transitioning from academia.
+As a medical writer, I know how isolating this field can feel, especially for early-career writers or scientists transitioning from academia or clinic.
 Without colleagues nearby, it can be challenging to get feedback, share ideas, or find collaborative opportunities.

 Over time, I realized that building meaningful connections and shared learning opportunities was essential for both personal growth and supporting the broader medical writing community.